Milwaukee no interest loans.

 One option for students or Milwaukee County residents with education costs is the MJFLA Mark & Barbara Glazer Educational Loan Fund.
 It is focused on full time students.
 The recipient will need to have co-signers, maintain a certain GPA, and also be enrolled in an accredited, non-profit college or school.
 It covers applicants no matter where they go to school, either in or out of state.

-An in person appointment will always be required.
+An in person appointment will always be required in order to apply for one of these loans.
 To learn or to apply for a zero percent interest loan, MJFLA can be reached at 414-961-1500.